shtaleghani/Economic_Complexity/README.md

 Where n_(c^' ) is the number of neighbors that country has.
 For example, if a country has five neighbors and three of them export product p with RCA>1 then the NBRCA will be 3\/5.

+# Data
+We collected international trade data from UN-COMTRADE for the years 2014 and 2018 for 164 countries and 1250 products.
+We used the HS 1992 4DIGITS product's classification (see https://comtrade.un.org/data/)
+The data on GDP were obtained from the world bank online database. (see  https://data.worldbank.org/indicator/NY.GDP.MKTP.CD)